FIND THE RIGHT DISPOSABLE GLOVE FOR THE JOB

 CHOOSE THE RIGHT GRADE

 Gloves are inspected and rated for either industrial or medical and exam use.
 The U.S. Food and Drug Administration is responsible for regulating gloves by their minimum barrier protection, strength, and Acceptable Quality Level (AQL), the latter being related to the product’s freedom from pinholes during water testing.
 A lower AQL number represents a higher-quality—and more expensive—exam-grade glove.
 Exam gloves may be used for industrial applications, but not vice versa.

 For lightweight applications such as janitorial, food service, beauty & salon, or automotive detailing, 3-mil gloves are usually sufficient.
 Thinner gloves cost less but are better suited for frequent glove changes.
 Nitrile and latex gloves cost more than vinyl, which offers great value.

 For medium-weight applications such as industrial use or working with tools and machinery, gloves in the 5- to 6-mil range are appropriate.
 They are more durable and offer stronger barrier protection.

 Heavy-duty applications, such as automotive repair, require gloves of 8 mils or thicker.
-These gloves often come with raised diamond texture for improved grip, and the thickness means fewer rips or tears, and makes for extended durations of use.
-That means that users go through fewer gloves over the course of a shift.
+These gloves often come with raised diamond texture for improved grip, and the thickness.
+Meaning fewer rips or tears, these gloves are made for extended durations of use.
+Due to the durability users normally go through fewer gloves over the course of a shift.